 During our Evening Sips & Small Plates our homemade Blueberry Chutney is the perfect complement to our Artisan Cheeses Board.

-Because we always want to bring people together over great food, we are happy to share one of our most popular brunch recipes: a Warm Blueberry Cake that Dazzles!
+We always want to bring people together over great food.
+So, we are happy to share one of our most popular brunch recipes.
+The Razzle Dazzle Cake as a blueberry cake dazzles!

 At Wickwood, we call this our Razzle Dazzle Cake; it always elicits a “WOW!” from our guests.
 We initially made this scrumptious coffee cake with raspberries, but we think it’s equally wonderful when Blueberries are bursting with flavor.
 Crumbly pecans are the perfect topping.
 Your house guests will never guess there’s apple in the cake; it replaces some of the butter found in most coffee cakes and adds a decidedly sweet taste and moist crumb.
-Without further ado, here are the details of this delicious blueberry cake recipe:
+Without further ado, see the details of this delicious blueberry cake recipe below.

 16 servings, 2-inch squares